shriharivish/shriharivish.github.io/_projects/12_project.md

 </div>

 <h4>Hardware Control</h4>
 The machine's operation is orchestrated by a microcontroller, ensuring precision at each stage.
 From pumping water and regulating temperature to adding tea leaves, sugar, and masala with servo motors, the entire process is automated.
-The innovative aspects of the solution include the preparation of authentic tea, enhancing taste appeal.
+The innovative aspects of the solution include the preparation of authentic Indian style tea and thereby enhancing taste appeal.
 Moreover, the cost-effectiveness of the machine, to be priced at Rs.
 3500, makes it accessible to middle-class families and beyond.
-Its widespread applicability caters to individuals from various demographics, including bachelors, couples, and the elderly, providing homemade tea with minimal effort.
+Its widespread applicability caters to individuals from various demographics, including bachelors, couples, small offices and the elderly, providing homemade tea with minimal effort.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">